What Is a Fiduciary?

 - In-person interview with VA representative

 - Criminal background

 This process is in place to protect the veteran’s rights as well as their money.
 If the VA decides the current fiduciary doesn’t meet their standards, they’ll appoint one of their own.

 Are you looking to become a professional fiduciary?
 The U.S. Department of Veterans Affairs invites all interested parties to submit a resume and cover letter to [email protected].

 The application process doesn’t have to be complicated.
 Submit a request with the selected fiduciary and veteran’s name and contact info accompanied by the veteran’s VA file number to the nearest VA regional office for review.

 Ongoing Review Process

-Being a VA fiduciary is much like a job.
-It doesn’t just end after the approval.
-Someone from the VA will perform onside reviews to make sure duties are being conducted to satisfaction.
-This is to guard against misuse of benefits and keep accountability.
-More specifically, those with over 20 beneficiary clients and/or who manage benefits over $50,000.
+Being a VA fiduciary is much like a job – it doesn’t end after being approved.
+Someone from the VA will perform on-site reviews to make sure duties are being conducted to satisfaction.
+This is to guard against misuse of benefits and maintain a culture of accountability.
+For example, those with over 20 beneficiary clients and/or who manage benefits over $50,000.

 The VA can conduct reviews as necessary regardless of these criteria, however.

 Veterans with mesothelioma can take action without affecting their benefits.